Seattle coffee shop employs shirtless male baristas

-SEATTLE, Washington (CNN) — After a bikini barista shop in the Capitol Hill neighborhood of Seattle failed to attract enough customers, a new coffee shop — this one employing shirtless men — has taken its place.
+SEATTLE, Wash.
+(KIRO) — After a bikini barista shop in the Capitol Hill neighborhood of Seattle failed to attract enough customers, a new coffee shop — this one employing shirtless men — has taken its place.

 Two baristas are turning head and getting people to pull out their cameras at Dreamboyz Espresso.